wiz0u/WTelegramClient/EXAMPLES.md

 In real production code, you might want to properly test the success of each operation or handle exceptions.

 ℹ️ WTelegramClient covers 100% of Telegram Client API, much more than the examples below: check the [full API methods list](https://corefork.telegram.org/methods)!
-More examples can also be found in answers to [StackOverflow questions](https://stackoverflow.com/questions/tagged/wtelegramclient).
+More examples can also be found in the [Examples folder](Examples) and in answers to [StackOverflow questions](https://stackoverflow.com/questions/tagged/wtelegramclient).

 <a name="msg-by-name"></a>
 ### Send a message to someone by @username